-Who Will Follow This NoticeThis Notice applies to our workforce members, including employees, volunteers, students and trainees.
+This Notice of Privacy Practices (“Notice”) serves as a notice for all SSM Health Care entities providing health care services (such SSM Health Care entities referred to collectively as “we” or “our”).
+This Notice describes how medical information about you may be used and disclosed and how you can get access to this information.
+Please review this Notice carefully.
+If you have any questions about this Notice, please contact a registration representative at the hospital, physician’s clinic or other SSM Health Care entity where you are receiving health care services.Who Will Follow This NoticeThis Notice applies to our workforce members, including employees, volunteers, students and trainees.
 This Notice also applies to other health care and service providers that provide care or services at our facilities, or for our patients, in that, as a condition to providing services at our facilities, such providers must agree to comply with our policies, including our policies relating to patient privacy.
 This Notice, however, only details our privacy policies and does not govern the independent practices or operations of health care and service providers, such as the privacy practices that your doctor, if not employed by us, may use in his or her private office.Our Pledge Regarding Medical InformationWe understand that medical information about you and your health is personal.
 We are committed to protecting medical information about you.
 We create a record of the health care services you receive from us.
 We need this record to provide you with quality health care services and to comply with certain legal requirements.
 This Notice applies to all of the records of your care that we generate.
 We are required by law to:

 For Treatment: We may use medical information about you to provide you with medical treatment or services.
 We may disclose medical information about you to doctors, nurses, technicians, health care students, clergy, or others who are involved in your health care services.
 For example, your medical information may be shared with a physician to whom you have been referred in order to ensure that the physician has the necessary information to diagnose or treat you.
 We also may use your medical information to coordinate the different things you need, such as prescriptions, lab work and x-rays.
 If you are in one of our facilities, we also may disclose medical information about you to people outside the facility who may be involved in your medical care after you leave our facility.